 To enroll, students must have a current photo ID and students under 18 need parental permission and a high school withdrawal form.

 HOPE GED Grant

 Legal residents of Georgia who earn a General Education Development (GED) diploma awarded by the Technical College System of Georgia may receive a one-time $500 HOPE award.
 This award can be used toward tuition, books, and other educational costs at an eligible public or private college, university or technical college in a degree, diploma, or certificate program.

 Debbie McIntyre is the Program Administrator.
 She brings years of teaching and hospitality experience to the position.
 Mrs. McIntyre is also a certified trainer for Bridges out of Poverty and shares that work with staff and students.

 Lisa Reeves is the Administrative Assistant.
 She is well-organized with a high level of competency with technology and information systems.

 Lorraine Hamlin is the Lead Instructor with over 15 years of experience teaching Adult Education.
 Ryan Ford is a full-time instructor with an emphasis on math.
 Melinda Dollar brings over 35 years of teaching experience to her part-time position as instructor.

-Sam Williams is the full-time instructor in Early County at the Blakely campus and has been there since 2002.
+Anntina Gray is the part-time instructor in Early County at the Blakely campus and brings a strong level of enthusiasm to her students.
 Becky Braswell is the part-time instructor in Miller County and has extensive teaching experience.
 Garry Thrash is the part-time instructor in Seminole County and comes to us from a corrections background.